jonsampedro/Sampedro-etal_2022_NatEn/README.md

 1. Install `R` here - https://www.r-project.org/
 2. Install `R studio` from here - https://www.rstudio.com/
-3. Download input data from ADD Zenodo and place in the corresponding subfolders in folder `workflow` (keep the same structure)
+3. Download input data from Zenodo (https://zenodo.org/record/6780424#.YrznmXbMKUk) and place it in the corresponding subfolders in folder `workflow` (keep the same structure)
-4. Run the script called `Results_processing`chunk by chunk to generate the figures.
+4. Run the script called `Results_processing` chunk by chunk to generate the figures.

 Note that figures are generated for a suite of representative regions.
 The user could easily genearte figures for any of the 32 GCAM regions (Figure 2, https://github.com/JGCRI/gcam-doc/blob/gh-pages/overview.md)
-Similarly the user can easily change some additional settings (e.g., gases or palettes) in the first lines of the scripts (Lines 30-40)
+Similarly the user can easily change some additional settings (e.g., gases or palettes) in the first lines of the script (Lines 30-40)